tFree-Macrame-Patterns.com Logo

 Step 3: Curve cord 3 towards the left, passing over cord 4.

-Make sure cord 2 remains in place.
+Make sure cord 2 remains in place so cord 3 goes over it.

 Cord 6 Through Space